 Individual field experiences are fifty hours of experiences related to the teaching ministry.
 These experiences must be completed by the first Friday after spring break in the year in which application for student teaching occurs.
-IFE hours need to be completed before the student teaching semester is released.

 Objectives

 Through these experiences, the student will